The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2: High-level trigger tracking performance

 \subsection{Tracking in the \bjet signature}

 As discussed in Section~\ref{sec:multistage}, for the \bjet trigger~\cite{TRIG-2016-01,ATL-COM-DAQ-2020-064}, the tracking runs in two stages.
-The first stage runs the vertex tracking in narrow $\eta$--$\phi$ \rois about the jet direction for those jets with $\pt>30$\gev, but fully extended from $-225 < z < 225$~mm along the \beamline, and which are aggregated into a \superroi before running the track reconstruction.
+The first stage runs the vertex tracking in narrow $\eta$--$\phi$ \rois about the jet direction for those jets with $\pt>30$\gev, and which are aggregated into a \superroi before running the track reconstruction.
+The individual jet \rois about each jet are fully extended from $-225 < z < 225$~mm along the \beamline.
 These tracks are then used to reconstruct the vertex for the second stage processing.
 From 2017, to reduce the processing time, the pattern recognition for the first stage tracking ran only for track candidates with $\pt>5$\gev.

 The purpose of the vertex tracking is primarily to identify sufficient tracks with a high enough transverse momentum to reconstruct the primary interaction vertex corresponding to the jets to refine the \roi for the tracking used for the $b$-tagging.
 Since the first stage vertex is used only to define the $z$ position of the second stage \rois, the vertex resolution is not required to be better than approximately 1~mm.
 The size of the jet \rois used in the first stage, and the higher threshold for track finding were carefully tuned for 2017 data taking and chosen to keep the processing time to a manageable level in events with high jet multiplicities whilst still maintaining a high enough efficiency for the \bjet events of interest.